• Skip to primary navigation

 19. Honeycrisp Apples

-The Honeycrisp apple is a crisp, juicy, sweet, and tart apple that was developed by the University of Minnesota's Horticultural Research Center (now the UMN Apple Breeding Program) in 1960.
+The Honeycrisp apple is a crisp, juicy, sweet, and tart apple developed by the University of Minnesota's Horticultural Research Center (now the UMN Apple Breeding Program) in 1960.

-It is a hybrid of two popular apple varieties: the Macoun and Honeygold.
-The Honeycrisp has become one of the most popular apple varieties due to its unique texture, flavor, and long shelf-life.
+It is a hybrid of two popular apples: the Macoun and Honeygold.
+The Honeycrisp has become one of the most popular due to its unique texture, flavor, and long shelf-life.

 The Honeycrisp apple is classified as a medium-sized cultivar with a round shape and light yellow-green color.
 Its skin is thick yet tender and often covered in small lenticels (spots).
 The inside has a sweet flavor with a hint of tartness.
 They are among the most popular eaten fresh due to their unique texture and flavor.